haskellfoundation/hs-opt-handbook.github.io/src/Optimizations/GHC_opt/lambda_lifting.rst

 Instead, GHC uses an alternative strategy called :term:`Closure Conversion`, which creates more uniformity at the cost of extra heap allocation.

-Automated lambda lifting in GHC occurs *late* in the compiler pipeline at STG, right before code generation.
+Automated lambda lifting in GHC is called *late lambda lifting* because it occurs in the compiler pipeline in STG, right before code generation.
 GHC lambda lifts at STG instead of Core because lambda lifting interferes with other optimizations.

 Lambda lifting in GHC is also *Selective*.
 GHC uses a cost model that calculates hypothetical heap allocations a function will induce.
 GHC lists heuristics for